AndrasE/port/README.md

 <br>

 ## Run 🚀
-As its only uses HTML,CSS,JS you wont neem much.
+As its only uses HTML, CSS, vanilla-JS you wont need much to do so:

 ```sh
 $ git clone https://github.com/AndrasE/port